 As previously mentioned, the Scandinavian style presents itself with structured, clean lines and neutral colour shades with the occasional touch of bald colour.
 If you select a sofa with a natural shade it will perfectly blend in with the Nordic furniture design.
 To create a more bright and airy flair in your interior, you may opt for a sofa with a bolder colour.
 The two most common materials used for designer sofas with Scandinavian style are fabric and leather.
 Fabric designer sofas generally provide a more comfortable feel, whereas, leather sofas tend to look richer and more luxurious.
 A brown leather sofa with typical Scandinavian design can be the eye-catcher in your Nordic-style home!

 There is always the possibility to place beautiful designer sofas in your living room or entrance space.
 It is simply important to assess the existing décor style and think about the material you would like to use.
 In general, these can be grouped into leather and fabric.
 In terms of colour, you may consider the atmosphere you are planning to create.
 Furthermore, every room design needs a healthy balance of heavy statements and discreet elements.
-If you already have several strong furniture pieces you may consider a very simple wooden bench.
+If you already have several strong furniture pieces you may consider a very simple scandinavian bench.
 If most of your furniture items are fairly discreet, why not opt for leather designer sofas with a lasting statement?
 Also keep in mind the lighting.
-If your bedroom if full of heavy furniture, maybe it is time to counterbalance it with simple nordic wall lights above the bed.
+If your bedroom if full of heavy furniture, maybe it is time to counterbalance it with simple nordic modern wall lights above the bed.